-The human body shares a lot of common features with the other living organisms on Earth.
-From fish, amphibians, reptiles, to other mammals, externally, there are:
+The human body shares a lot of common features with the other living organisms on Earth - fish, amphibians, reptiles, mammals.
+Externally, there are:

 Internally, there are: